Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 224 trips per day across all routes, equating to approximately 52 weekly trips per individual stop.
+According to the 2021 Census, 43.9% of residents work from home, possibly due to COVID-19 conditions.
+Service frequency averages 224 trips per day across all routes, resulting in approximately 52 weekly trips per individual stop.

 Frequently Asked Questions - Transport